Depth-aware Neural Style Transfer using Instance Normalization: Results and Discussion

 \subsection{Discussion}

 Visual side-by-side comparisons indicate that, similarly to the state-of-the-art methods, our system can properly capture colour and texture patterns of the style image, and in addition, it can produce stylizations that retain depth and allow the main object at the centre of the image stand out.
 The user study suggests that the effect our algorithm achieves has some positive impact on the aesthetics of the results as it is favoured by the participants.
 It also raises questions regarding the design of the user study and the form of its presentation, i.e. does showing the style image as part of the question lead a user's thinking about what to consider when interpreting a picture's aesthetic quality?

-Lastly, we have provided a quantitative evaluation based on particular metrics, capable of assessing the depth and structure-preserving capabilities of a method.
-These three evaluation approaches are all commonly used in previous research, yet the best approach for evaluation is still an open question.
+Lastly, we have provided a quantitative evaluation based on particular metrics, capable of assessing the depth and structure-preserving capabilities of a method (depicted in Tables~\ref{tab:quantiative_metrics} and \ref{tab:depth_sal_map_metrics}).
+A small set of images was used for this.
+A larger evaluation dataset will be considered in future work to increase the validity of the results.
+Additionally, although SSIM has been chosen as the metric to drive the comparison in depth and saliency maps, different metrics, such as MSE and PSNR, could also be considered.

+These three evaluation approaches -- visual side-by-side comparisons, user study and quantitative evaluation -- are all commonly used in previous research, yet the best approach for evaluation is still an open question.